dontworryjohn/aws-bootcamp-cruddur-2023/journal/week5.md

 ```
 /bin/ddb/schema-load prod
 ```
-Note: If you returns the error **table already exists: cruddur-messages**, thats mean the table is already created into your account. if you dont se the table, make sure you are in the right region.
+Note: If you returns the error **table already exists: cruddur-messages**, that means the table is already created in your account. if you dont ses the table, make sure you are in the right region.

 The next steps is to create the endpoint.
 To do please follow the follwing [link](https://scribehow.com/shared/Amazon_Workflow__9knsACwST_equLV8dYYa9A).